Blendify/blender-manual/blender_docs/manual/interface/extended_controls.rst

 Position
    This slider controls the positioning of the selected color stop in the range.
 Color Bar
-   Opens a color Picker for the user to specify color and Alpha for the selected color stop.
+   Opens a color picker for the user to specify color and Alpha for the selected color stop.
    When a color is using Alpha, the Color Bar is then divided in two, with the left side showing the base color and the right side showing the color with the alpha value.